comicrelief/engineering-handbook/service-delivery/monitoring.md

 All of our Serverless applications dump their logs to Cloudwatch.

 We will generally use Cloudwatch to dig deeper into errors once an error has been identified via Epsagon or Sentry.

+We also have a range of cloudwatch alarms monitoring resource that cannot be tracked using other tooling, these send alerting onwards to AWS chatbot and then onto Slack.

+### AWS Cloudtrail

+AWS CloudTrail provides compliance auditing by automatically recording and storing event logs for actions made within all of our AWS account.
+It records all of our user and resource activity by recording AWS Management Console actions and API calls.

 ### Epsagon
 All of our Serverless applications implement Epsagon to log all invocations and the events that happened within them